bautiaraujo/bautiaraujo/README.md

 - 👋 Hi, I’m @bautiaraujo
 - 👀 I’m interested in coding, basketball and everything related to yhe tech industry.
 - 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any beginner-level project.
-- 📫 How to reach me: @araujobauti on Instagram
+- 📫 How to reach me: @araujobauti on Instagram.

 <!---
 bautiaraujo/bautiaraujo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.